thinkpad20/simpleargs/README.md

 argv.add_alias('o', 'this_is_a_long_option')

 if argv.o:
-    print 'Option was true!'
+    print 'Short option was true!'
 else:
-    print 'Option was false!'
+    print 'Short option was false!'

 if argv.this_is_a_long_option:
-    print 'Option was true!'
+    print 'Long option was true!'
 else:
-    print 'Option was false!'
+    print 'Long option was false!'
 ```

 Test:

 ```
 > python alias.py -o true
+Short option was true!
-Option was true!
+Long option was true!
 > python alias.py --this_is_a_long_option false
+Short option was false!
-Option was false!
+Long option was false!
 ```

 ### Contributing